-I had no idea what I was doing (and partially still don't) and made mistake after mistake.
+I had no idea what I was doing and made a ton of mistakes.

-Below are 10 major mistakes I made on Fitnancials, and what I've done to fix each mistake.
+Below are 10 major mistakes I made and what I've done to correct each mistake.

 1. Being generic

-A huge mistake I made (and see many others make as well) is writing generic topics on their blog a l l t h e t i m e.
+A huge mistake I made is writing generic topics on my blog all the time.

 I'm talking about “money-saving tips” or “blank ways to make money” posts.

 Though these posts have given me thousands of page views, they get boring!